darrjone/takeaway_darrenjones/README.md

 ## Introduction

-My choice of framework for this project is to work with [https://symfony.com/doc/3.4/setup.html link](**Symfony 3.4**).
+My choice of framework for this project is to work with [**Symfony 3.4** link](https://symfony.com/doc/3.4/setup.html).
 I have chosen this framework as I am more familiar with and it also comes with quite a lot of useful libraries that can help me out with the task in hand.
 For the front-end part of the project I have decided to work with Bootstrap, SASS, jQuery and gulp.
 I am using gulp to compile SASS into CSS and concatenate any JavaScript and SASS libraries into one file.
 As for testing I chose to work with [https://github.com/sebastianbergmann/phpunit link](**PHPUnit**) as a testing framework (This had to be added as an extra package).

 ## Setup